tinuola/fm_single-price-grid/README.md

 - Very first Frontend Mentor project! 👏🏾 ⭐
 - Straight-forward, simple starter to resume my frontend practice
 - Could not avoid contrast error flags in A11Y audit (WAVE)--the color choices came from the design
+- Refactored a second time around for a mobile-first approach, to clean up redundant CSS, and to rename the box components semantically

 ### Enhancement(s)